-Following the emerging worldwide public debate on the risks and presumed benefits of the practice of payment for order flow (PFOF)1, ESMA published a warning on the risks arising from PFOF.
-PFOF causes a conflict of interests between the firm and its clients as it incentivizes the firm to choose the third party offering the highest payment, rather than the best possible outcome for its clients when executing or routing their orders for execution.
-Therefore, ESMA called on national supervisory authorities to delve deeper into the issue.
+Following the emerging worldwide public debate on the risks and presumed benefits of the practice of payment for order flow (PFOF)1, the European Securities and Markets Authority (ESMA) published a warning on the risks arising from PFOF.
+PFOF causes a conflict of interests between a firm and its clients as it incentivizes the firm to choose the third party offering the highest payment, rather than the best possible outcome for its clients when executing or routing their orders for execution.
+Therefore, ESMA called on National Competent Authorities (NCAs) to dive deeper into the issue.

-Subsequently, the Dutch Authority for the Financial Markets (AFM) looked into the execution quality of two PFOF trading venues and one non-PFOF trading venues, all three used by pan-European operating low-cost neo-brokers, as well as one low-cost investment firm.
-The AFM has selected the trading venues and low-cost investment firm based on criteria such as data availability and a substantial presence of activities in multiple European countries.
-The initial results of our analysis show that these PFOF trading venues structurally offered worse execution prices based on a comparison of real transactions with multiple other trading venues.
+Subsequently, the Dutch Authority for the Financial Markets (AFM) looked into the execution quality of two PFOF trading venues and one non-PFOF trading venue (all three used by pan-European operating low-cost neobrokers) as well as one low-cost investment firm.
+The AFM selected these trading venues and low-cost investment firm based on criteria such as data availability and a substantial presence of activities in multiple European countries.
+The analyzed trading venues are used by neo-brokers with comparably low commissions.